Structural integration – ATSI

 Sharon Wheeler’s ScarWork

-In the world of connective tissue, working with scars is like learning a new language.
-Scar tissue is very dense and has specific characteristics.
+In the world of connective tissue, working with scars is like speaking a different language.
+Scar tissue is very dense fascia with unique properties.

-The cosmetic effect is appealing and the functional changes can be fundamental.
-Natural and surgical scars respond immediately to the treatment for clients of any age, leading to faster healing and recovery in the subsequent period.
-The results achieved are permanent.
+The cosmetic effect is delightful, and the functional changes can be profound.
+Natural and surgical scars of any age respond immediately to the treatment, followed by a short period of rapid healing and continued improvement.
+The improvements are permanent.

 Sharon Wheeler’s scar integration can be taken as a one-off session and can be easily introduced alongside structural integration treatment.